tillklockmann/tillklockmann.github.io/_posts/2020-12-08-first-steps-using-docker-for-php-development.md

 ---
 layout: post
+title: "First steps using Docker container for PHP development"
 ---

 Using docker and its container seems easy to start with but hard if it comes to actually setting up the developing you environment you really want.